How to Move Plants Interstate Australia: A Full Guide

 How to pack plants for interstate transport

-• Water plants two to three days before moving day.
+• Water 2-3 days before moving day.
 Waterlogged soil is heavier and harder on the plant in transit.

-• Prune any dead or damaged leaves before packing.
+• Prune dead or damaged leaves before packing.

-• If your destination state requires clean potting mix, repot well in advance so the plant has time to settle.
+• Repot in advance if needed.
+If your destination state requires clean potting mix, repot well in advance so the plant has time to settle.

-• Pack pot plants in open top boxes so they get airflow during transport.
+• Pack in open-top boxes so they get airflow during transport.

 • Use packing paper to stabilise pots and stop them shifting in the box.

-• If you're driving, keep plants in the passenger cabin rather than the boot.
-The temperature is more stable and the ventilation is better.
+• Keep plants in the passenger cabin if driving.
+The temperature is more stable and the ventilation is better than the boot.

 Read our full guide on how to safely pack plants for moving.